Historical research on all 19th century saddlery, leather, and other miscellaneous services.

 For a far more complete and detailed overview we recommend you purchase Mr. Ken R. Knopp’s book: CONFEDERATE SADDLES AND HORSE EQUIPMENT.

 MY NEWEST SADDLE BOOK IS NEARING PUBLICATION!!!
-It is with the Editor for lay out now.
+It is in layout now with the Editor.
 Next is printing.
 Unfortunately, the process has been slow (life keeps getting in the way), but we are now progressing nicely.
-I remain “cautiously optimistic” that it will be published by the end of this year or shortly after.
+It will (God Willing) be published by mid year- 2018!